 If a resident requires a higher level of care or the NF cannot fully implement all recommended precautions, the resident should be transferred to another facility capable of implementation.
 Transport personnel and the receiving facility should be notified about the probable diagnosis prior to transfer.
 While awaiting transfer, symptomatic residents should wear a facemask (if tolerated) and be separated from others (kept in their room with the door closed).
-Appropriate PPE should be used by HCW when encountering the resident.
+Appropriate PPE should be used by HCP when encountering the resident.

-Any [exposed] roommates should be moved and monitored for fever and symptoms [at least 3 times daily] daily for 14 days, [per the CDC].
+Any exposed roommates should be moved and monitored for fever and symptoms at least once daily for 14 days, per the CDC.
 Room-sharing might be necessary if there are multiple residents with known or probable COVID-19 in the NF.
 Public health authorities can assist with decisions about resident placement.

-Create a plan for cohorting residents with symptoms of respiratory infection and COVID-19, including dedicating HCW to work only on affected units, [if possible].
+Create a plan for cohorting residents with symptoms of respiratory infection and COVID-19, including dedicating HCP to work only on affected units, if possible.